mackron/miniaudio/README.md

 ===================
 - Windows (XP+)
 - Linux
-- BSD (via OSS)
+- BSD
 - Android
+- Emscripten / HTML5

 macOS and iOS support is coming soon(ish) via Core Audio.
+Unofficial support is enabled via the OpenAL and SDL backends, however I have not tested these personally.

 Backends